Sonryle/JoePhys/README.md

 * CPhysics by Hayden Marshalla (https://github.com/HaydenMarshalla/CPhysics)

   * Much inspiration was taken from this project's code structure and rendering system.
-No code was explicitly copy pasted, but some of the functions are word-for-word exactly the same.
+No code was explicitly copy pasted, but some of the functions in the testing environment are word-for-word exactly the same.
 (These functions are in Renderer.cpp and they are simply used for initiating and handling the renderer)

 * Pezzza's Work (https://youtube.com/@PezzzasWork)